 - Enforcing: SELinux allows access based on SELinux policy rules.

 - Permissive: SELinux only logs actions that would have been denied if running in enforcing mode.

 - Disabled: No SELinux policy is loaded.

-It is recommended to keep SELinux in enforcing mode, but in some cases you may need to set it to permissive mode, or disable it completely.
+It is recommended to keep SELinux in enforcing mode, but in some cases, you may need to set it to a permissive mode or disable it completely.

 Check the SELinux Status

-To view the current SELinux status and the SELinux policy that is being used on your system you can use the
+To view the current SELinux status and the SELinux policy that is being used on your system, use the

 You can see from the output above that SELinux is enabled and set to enforcing mode.